-340B Savings Stewardship

-Use the values from the Calculating 340B Program Value and Use of Savings tool to provide a high-level snapshot of the total value of the program and how those savings are used to align to program intent.
+340B Savings Stewardship: Use the values from the Calculating 340B Net Financial Impact and Use of Savings tool to provide a high-level snapshot of the total value of the program and how those savings are used to align to program intent.
 The table numbers below relate to the table numbers in that tool.
 Note that HRSA policy does not address these topics; this information is shared for oversight purposes only.